injeyhwang/mta_rest_api/README.md

 1. Set up Python and virtual environment
 2. Set up PostgreSQL database and `mta_admin` user
-3. [Optional] Download and unzip the latest `gtfs_subway`
+3. Download and unzip the latest `gtfs_subway`
 4. Initialize and seed the database
+5. Configure SSL certificate for local development
-5. Run `main.py`
+6. Run `main.py`

 ## Setting up Python and Virtual Environment
 ### Python 3
 I'm on Apple Silicon and have Python set up via homebrew.
 If you want your set up to be like mine, install Python via brew.
 Otherwise, feel free to skip this step.
 ```sh
 brew install python@3.13
 ```